 Lana, wearing stacked heels, a merry widow and stockings, stepped out of the dress, and another man scooped it up and laid it across a chair.

 Like Damien, this man was also ridiculously tall.
 That was where the resemblance ended.
-This man had an olive complexion that hinted at a Mediterranean background.
+This man had a sun-kissed complexion that hinted at a Mediterranean background.
 His head was shaved.
 He wore black jeans and a black T-shirt that revealed a number of tattoos.
 A thick, knotted silver bracelet adorned his left wrist, and a silver stud pierced his right earlobe.
 He could have been a pirate in a former life.

-Suddenly unconventional took on a whole new meaning.
+Suddenly untraditional took on a whole new meaning.
 Julia had never been more distressed.
 Part of her wanted to make an escape, and a bigger part of her wanted to shake some sense into her friend.
 But she was riveted in place by her promise to remain silent.

 Jesus.
 All through college, they’d each vowed to keep their independence.
 They’d pushed against the glass ceiling, and they’d fought for their positions in corporate America.
 And now her friend was kneeling in front of her husband, almost naked, for their guests to see?